ShubhamThakur139/InstahyreClone/README.md

 - CSS: Adding style to webpages to make page more attractive
 - JavaScript: Used for performing functionality like login signup and showing data

+# Deployement
+We deploy our app on Netlify.
+Click [Instahyre-clone](https://instahyre-clone.netlify.app/) to checkout our Project

 # Snapshots 📷

 1. Landing Page